Kwenta/kwenta-state-log/README.md

 Copyright and related rights waived via [CC0](https://creativecommons.org/publicdomain/zero/1.0/).

-> This document was last edited on Feb 27, 2023.
+> This document was last edited on Mar 20, 2023.
 Based on work by different members of the Kwenta community.